-The old Dushee Shaw Half-Way House is becoming increasingly well known as a place of history and of ghost stories.
-This building is near what is now Coats, in Harnett County, NC; the area was once known as Averasborough, a river town on the Cape Fear River.
+The old Dushee Shaw Half-Way House has become known as a place of history and of ghost stories.
+This building, hidden by weeds and trees for many years, is located near Coats, in Harnett County, NC; the area was once known as Averasborough, a river town on the Cape Fear River.

 It is believed that this particular building was a rest stop used by Marquis de Lafayette, a French General who fought for George Washington during the Revolutionary War.
 The Marquis made a trip from Raleigh to Fayetteville in 1825 by stagecoach.

-The old run down building was chosen and prepared for filming brief videos, (“River Town Episodes 1-4”), re-enacting vignettes of life during the early 1800s.
+The old run down building was chosen and prepared for the setting for several brief, historical videos.
+“River Town Episodes 1-8) was filmed to share vignettes of life during the early 1800s.
 Investigation showed this building was built in 1798 as a home, according to Bryan Avery, a historian and author of “Olde Aversaborough” and an actor in Revolutionary and Civil War re-enactments..

 In order to use the building for the videos much preparatory work had to be done.
+Weeds had to be cut for access, the walls had to be cleaned, and so much more.
 One day after Bryan Avery had been working hard in the heat of the day with other volunteers, he stepped outside.
 He went to the back of the house where it was shady and sat down to relax and cool off.

 Suddenly Bryan heard what “sounded like a baseball hitting a window” and then heard the sound of shattered glass falling from the window above his head.